Pardubice: Geography

+Climate

+Pardubice's climate is classified as oceanic climate (Köppen: Cfb; Trewartha: Dobo).
+Among them, the annual average temperature is 9.7 C, the hottest month in July is 19.8 C, and the coldest month is -0.3 C in January.
+The annual precipitation is 573.4 mm, of which July is the wettest with 79.9 mm, while February is the driest with only 30.9 mm.
+The extreme temperature throughout the year ranged from -27.7 C on 29 December 1996 to 37.7 C on 28 July 2013.

 History

 The first written mention of Pardubice is from 1295, when Pope Boniface VIII took over the protection of the local Church of Saint Bartholomew with the order of Canons Regular of the Penitence of the Blessed Martyrs.
 In the first half of the 14th century, the settlement was acquired by a noble family, later known as Lords of Pardubice.
 In 1340, when Pardubice was inherited by Arnošt of Pardubice, it was first referred to as a city.

-In 1491, Pardubice was bought by Vilém II of Pernštejn, who continued to expand the town and made significant impact on its prosperity.
+In 1491, Pardubice was bought by Vilém II of Pernštejn, who continued to expand the city and made significant impact on its prosperity.
 He chose Pardubice as the centre of his estate and began to build a city that corresponded to his status.
 The Pernštejn family had the entire historic centre with the Renaissance square built.
 They also had rebuilt the medieval castle into a comfortable fortified residence.
 In 1560, the Pernštejns were forced to sell the estate to Emperor Ferdinand I because of debts.

 During the Thirty Years' War, the city was besieged by the army of General Lennart Torstensson, but was not conquered.

 An important milestone in the history of the city was the year 1845, when the railway from Prague to Olomouc was finished.
 Pardubice became an important railway junction, which led to the development of the food, engineering and chemical industries, and subsequently the development of social and cultural life.
-In 1874, the Great Pardubice Steeplechase horse race took place for the first time.
+In 1874, the Velká pardubická steeplechase horse race took place for the first time.
 In 1910, Jan Kašpar made here the first successful flight in Czech lands and a year later he made history by flying the first long-haul flight from Pardubice to Prague.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the Austro-Hungarian Compromise of 1867), head of the Pardubitz district, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the city was part of Austria Hungary.
+The seat of the Pardubice district, it was one of the 94 Bezirkshauptmannschaften in Bohemia.

-In the interwar period, Pardubice continued to develop, the heyday ended with the advent of World War II.
-During the war the city was damaged by air strikes of the Allies, and the Fanto Werke refinery was repeatedly bombed during the Oil campaign of World War II.
+In the interwar period, Pardubice continued to develop until its heyday ended with the advent of World War II.
+During the war, the city was damaged by air strikes of the Allies, and the Fanto Werke refinery was repeatedly bombed during the oil campaign.